darton/shelly-domoticz-bridge/README.md

-# shelly-domoticz-bridge
 Middleware system for integrating Shelly devices with Domoticz.
+Utilizes Flask and Gunicorn to act as an intermediary, providing access to Domoticz's API and enabling control of virtual switches.
+Facilitates authorization management and direct communication with Shelly devices via their API.